 Kalamazoo River Valley Trail

-Kalamazoo River Valley Trail is a 18.4 mile heavily trafficked out and back trail located near Kalamazoo, Michigan that features beautiful wild flowers and is good for all skill levels.
+The Kalamazoo River Valley Trail is an 18.4-mile heavily trafficked out-and-back trail located near Kalamazoo, Michigan.
+It features beautiful wild flowers and is good for all skill levels.
 The trail offers a number of activity options and is best used from March until November.
-Dogs are also able to use this trail but must be kept on leash.
+Dogs can also use this trail but must be kept on a leash.

 Kal-Haven Trail

 The former Kalamazoo and South Haven Railroad track bed has been converted to a biking, hiking, cross-country and snowmobile trail.
 The trail runs 34 miles, beginning on Kalamazoo's west side to the town of South Haven, on the shores of Lake Michigan.
-The trail meanders through wooded areas, past farm lands and over rivers and streams.
-Trail highlights include a camelback bridge and covered bridge.
+The Kal-Haven Trail meanders through wooded areas, past farmlands, rivers, and streams.
+Trail highlights include a camelback bridge and a covered bridge.
 Trails are great for cross-country skiing, hiking and biking.

 Al Sabo Land Preserve

-Many of the trails are clearly marked and easy to follow, but there are also many unmarked and unmapped trails.
-If you choose to travel on these trails, a compass and map are advised.
+Many of the trails at Al Sabo are marked and easy to follow, but there are also many unmarked and unmapped trails.
+If you travel on these trails, a compass and map are advised.
 Bicycles are allowed only on the trails marked for bicycles.
 No bicycles are allowed north of the land bridge.
 The preserve is open from sunrise to sunset.

 Asylum Lake Preserve

-Asylum Lake Preserve is a 274-acre parcel of land that is owned by Western Michigan University.
+Asylum Lake Preserve is a 274-acre parcel owned by Western Michigan University.
 The lake and adjoining property lie in the West Fork of the Portage Creek Watershed.

 The land is preserved as a passive-use recreation area under an agreement between the city of Kalamazoo and WMU.
 Asylum Lake's preservation was ensured as a condition of the development of the College of Engineering on Parkview Avenue.